junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You do know it is pointless to fight or hide from me, don't you?"
 Raphael mocks, turning around as well, following him two wings' distance away.

 "How did you find me?"
-Cas asks, hoping vainly that talking might distract the archangel for a split of heartbeat time for a break, while widening all the eyes he has to scan the time flux.
-It's been a while since he has to fight in the time dimension in his true form, even longer to have to find a soul here, if ever.
+Cas asks, hoping vainly that talking might distract the archangel for a split heartbeat for a break, while widening all the eyes he has to scan the time flux.
+It's been a while since he had to fight in the time dimension in his true form, even longer to have to find a soul here, if ever.

-But surely familiarity and the profound bound should make it easier?
+But surely familiarity and the profound bond should make it easier?
 Cas starts getting anxious, finding the time flux looking even more rapid and confusingly dazzling than he remembers.
 Something disturbing is going on in these western times, but he doesn't know what, and Dean is there, going through the weird time and history on his own, without wings and without protection.

 Cas flaps his wings more rapidly, bearing all the tearing sensation ripping through his rings and wings.
 Not caring that the faster he goes, the faster the grace bleeds and loses, spilling from his true form like dripping blood along the way.